f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 +--------+-----------------------------------------------------------------------+----------------------------------------+

-Below is an example of the SNMP OIDs for **coreCurrent** cpu utilization on an r10900 rSeries appliance which has 48 vCPUs.
-The lower PAYG variants of the r10000 family (r10600/r10800) will disable some CPU's, so the cpu index may not be sequential.
-As an example the r10600 disables 12 vCPUs, cpu18-23 and cpu42-47 will be disabled, and are not reported in the SNMP output.
-The r10800 disables 8 vCPUs, cpu20-23 and cpu44-47 will be disabled, and are not reported in the SNMP output.
+Below is an example of the SNMP OIDs for **coreCurrent** CPU utilization on an r10900 rSeries appliance which has 48 vCPUs.
+The lower PAYG variants of the r10000 family (r10600/r10800) will disable some CPU's, so the CPU index may not be sequential.
+As an example, the r10600 disables 12 vCPUs, cpu18-23 and cpu42-47 will be disabled and are not reported in the SNMP output.
+The r10800 disables 8 vCPUs, cpu20-23 and cpu44-47 will be disabled and are not reported in the SNMP output.
 This example is for the r10000 rSeries platforms, but the other rSeries models that disable CPUs via PAYG licensing will have similar non-sequential CPUs that will be disabled.

 +--------+-----------------------------------------------------------------------+----------------------------------------+
 | CPU #  | SNMP OID                                                              | Disabled Platform                      |